 - Other options to help protect your information are credit freezes, fraud alerts, and reviewing your credit report.
 See the below information on how to complete credit freezes and fraud alerts and well as how to review your credit report.

-What is a credit freeze and how it helps.
+What is a credit freeze and how does it help?

 What is a fraud alert?